2 part NESA Coaching Program

 You will be provided with historical legislative and policy development information, as it pertains to Australian Indigenous peoples, to increase understanding of how history relates to current Indigenous Australian socio economic status and behaviours.

-Over this two part series you will hear Nathan Frank’s personal narrative and insight into people from Aboriginal and Torres Strait Islander background within the workplace, customer base and community.
+Over this two part series you will hear Jodi Sampson’s personal narrative and insight into people from Aboriginal and Torres Strait Islander background within the workplace, customer base and community

 WHAT YOU CAN EXPECT

 Session one: Wednesday 5 June 2019 at 2pm AEST (1:30pm in SA & NT and 12 noon in WA)